alfio-event/alf.io/README.md

 ## Docker images
-Alf.io is also offered has a 3 tier application using 3 docker images:
+Alf.io is also offered as a 3 tier application using 3 docker images:

  * postgres --> docker official image for PostgreSQL database
  * exteso/alfio-web --> application runtime.
 Docker image is generate from this project (see below).